 ORCID: See our ORCID page for more information.

 Mendeley: Mendeley is an Elsevier-owend reference management tool and social network.
 You can obtain readership statistics, find potential collaborators, and share your works with a global audience.
-Sign up here for a free account.
+Sign up with Mendeley for a free account.

 Scopus Author ID: Scopus Author IDs are automatically created by Scopus, an Elsevier database, during the indexing process.
 Once an author profile is in the system, publications will be added automatically.
 Scopus provides a robust suite of metrics and analytics to help you gauge your scholarly impact.
 Only publications indexed in Scopus will be included on your profile, so if you publish in journals that are excluded from Scopus, you may wish to look elsewhere.
-You should check Scopus to make sure the publications assigned to you are correct; click here for instructions on accessing your Author ID and for correcting errors.
-Click here for instructions on using the Scopus Author ID and metrics.
+You should check Scopus to make sure the publications assigned to you are correct; use site instructions for accessing your Author ID and for correcting errors.
+Also explore information using the Scopus Author ID and metrics.

 |Social Media Links||N||N||N||N||N||Y||Y|

 |Add Publication Data (Semi)Automatically||many search engines + import RIS or BibTeX||Google Scholar||CrossRef + Scopus + ResearcherID + DataCite + PubMedCentral Europe||Web of Science + ORCID||Scopus||PubMed + IEEE + CiteSeer + RepEc + BMC||CrossRef + PubMed + ArXiV|